How to look for records of... Land and property ownership: enrolment and registration of title 1227-c1930

 1. Why use this guide?

-Use this guide if you are looking for details of who owned land in England and Wales, or for details of changes in the ownership of land, particularly from the 13th century up until c1930.
+Use this guide if you are looking for details of who owned land and property in England and Wales, or for details of changes in the ownership of land, from the 13th century up until around 1930.

 The National Archives has records of titles to land which were enrolled at the central law courts.
 It has never been compulsory to register title in this way, therefore it is by no means certain that you will find the records you are looking for at The National Archives.